schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 The original pfSense guide features a [large section of hardware recommendations](https://nguvu.org/pfsense/pfsense-baseline-setup/#Hardware%20selection) and [installation instructions](https://nguvu.org/pfsense/pfsense-baseline-setup/#Install%20pfSense).

-As mentioned earlier, I bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance from Deciso, which is why I'm not advising on hardware choices.
+As mentioned earlier, I bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance, which is why I'm not advising on hardware choices.
 Have a look at the [official hardware sizing & setup guidelines](https://docs.opnsense.org/manual/hardware.html) for more information.
 See also [Initial Installation & Configuration](https://docs.opnsense.org/manual/install.html).

+I verified this guide with a clean install of OPNsense version `21.7.5`.

 ## Initial Wizard Configuration